ChefReto/SemProject/SemProject/brisk/README.md

 ### How do I get set up? ###

-1) Download brisk from Bitbucket
+1) Download brisk from GitHub
 2) Extract in a directory of choice
 3) Navigate to .../brisk